 Traditional learning once included a book or a manual of notes.
-That’s great if you learning by reading, but what if you don’t?
+That’s great if you learn by reading, but what if you don’t?

 Learning by video has been proven to increase information acquisition and better stimulate brainstorming as it targets two primary sensory functions - visual and auditory.
 As a result of this, video engages and motivates individuals in a way that text-based communication can’t.
 They feel as though they are being personally mentored and can watch through material at their own pace, encouraging learning in their own time.